ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

 <a id="topupdeposit"></a>
 # **TopUpDeposit**
-> StringWrapper TopUpDeposit (TopUpDepositRequestDto? topUpDepositRequestDto = null)
+> BooleanWrapper TopUpDeposit (TopUpDepositRequestDto? topUpDepositRequestDto = null)

 Put money on deposit